thegreendog/python-utils/README.md

 ## Viewsets
 ### ActivatableModelViewSet
-Changes DRF's ModelViewSet to use DestroyActivatableModelMixin instead of DestroyModelMixin
+Changes DRF's ModelViewSet to use DestroyActivatableModelMixin instead of DestroyModelMixin and ListActivatableModelMixin instead of ListModelMixin

 ## Serializers
 ### BaseModelSerializer